evilgenx/StrmSync/AGGRESSIVE_CACHING_IMPLEMENTATION.md

 To verify the caching is working:
 1. Run the pipeline with logging enabled
-2. Look for "TMDb cache hit" messages in logs
+2. Look for "Cache hit" messages in logs
 3. Compare processing time with previous runs
 4. Monitor API call frequency reduction